ruppinlab/madhitter/README.md

 For each replication and for each patient, it produces a smaller version of size at most 250 cells.

-If the input includes both tumor files and non-tumor files, then the file names should match as for hitting\_set.py.
+If the input includes both tumor files and non-tumor files, then the file names should match as for `hitting\_set.py`.
 Each pair of files corresponding to a single patient will be sampled separately.
-The output file names include *replication\_<n>* as part of the file name to distinguish each replicate, where <n> is an integer from 1 up to the value specified for --replication.
-In the replication files for tumor cells for patients, there is going to be a suffix *actual\_<x>* where *x* is the actual number of cells we can sample.
+The output file names include `replication\_<n>` as part of the file name to distinguish each replicate, where <n> is an integer from 1 up to the value specified for `--replication`.
+In the replication files for tumor cells for patients, there is going to be a suffix `actual\_<x>` where `x` is the actual number of cells we can sample.
-In most case, this will be identical to the number *y* in the argument `--num_cells y`, but if in an instance, the number of cells is less than *y*, then *x* will be that smaller number.
+In most case, this will be identical to the number `y` in the argument `--num_cells y`, but if in an instance, the number of cells is less than `y`, then `x` will be that smaller number.

 ## Bash scripts